How to implement a calendar spread in your option strategy

 You can adjust a calendar spread by rolling the short option to a future expiration date if the underlying asset moves significantly.
 This adjustment helps to maintain an effective spread as market conditions change.

-The legal considerations in option trading
+The role of behavioral finance in option trading